3 key considerations for COVID-19 testing during flu season

 - Public health measures (infection control, epidemiology and hospital-acquired infections)

 The new reality of COVID-19 will only complicate the upcoming flu season.
 Experts from the World Health Organization have stated that the typical epidemiology of viruses such as influenza shows seasonal patterns in the absence of control measures.
-However, COVID-19 has demonstrated no seasonal pattern thus far and will persist until there is a vaccine or herd immunity (8).
+However, it remains uncertain whether COVID-19 will exhibit a seasonal pattern (8).
 Measures to reduce the overall burden of respiratory viral infection—including social distancing, wearing of masks, increased vaccination rates, and availability of diagnostics to detect co-infections such as multiplex PCR tests—will be paramount in planning for the months ahead.

 - Bchetnia, M., Girard, C., Duchaine, C., Laprise, C. (2020) The outbreak of the novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2): A review of the current global status.
 Infect.
 Public Health.